ongres/stackgres/README.md

 ### Is there a StackGres commercial license that is “GPL-free”?
 Yes.
 Contact us if you want a trial or commercial license that does not contain the GPL clauses.

-Will you ever switch from an open-source license to a source-available one?
+### Will you ever switch from an open-source license to a source-available one?
 Our promise is that no, this won’t happen.
 We respect others who switch to or are directly built as source-available software, but we don’t follow this approach.
 We love the concept of GitLab’s stewardship, and in the same spirit, we promise here that StackGres will always be open source software.

 ### What PostgreSQL versions are supported?
-As of now, PostgreSQL major version 12 and 13.
-As a general rule, StackGres will support the last 2 Postgres version.
+As of now, PostgreSQL major versions from 12 to 18.
+Check the [Versions page](https://stackgres.io/doc/latest/intro/versions/) for the complete list of supported versions.

 ### Where does it run?
 StackGres has been designed to run on any Kubernetes-certified platform.
 Whether is a